Materials-Consortia/OPTIMADE/optimade.rst

   - **Support**: SHOULD be supported by all implementations, i.e., SHOULD NOT be :val:`null`.
   - **Query**: MUST be a queryable property with support for all mandatory filter operators.
-  - **Response**: Part of the default response, i.e., REQUIRED in the response unless the query parameter :query-param:`response_fields` is present and does not include this property.
+  - **Response**: REQUIRED in the response unless the query parameter :query-param:`response_fields` is present and does not include this property.

 - **Example**: